StackVista/stackstate-docs/configure/telemetry/export-anomaly-feedback.md

 {% tabs %}
 {% tab title="CLI v1" %}

-Using StackState CLI v1, anomaly feedback can be exported with the command `sts anomaly feedback`.
+Using StackState CLI v1, anomaly feedback can be exported from StackState with the command `sts anomaly feedback`.
 For example:

 ```commandline
 # Export all feedback on all anomalies in the last 7 days,